shreyanjoshi/bitcoin_exchange_faqs/exchangefaqs.md

 ## What is Bitcoin anyway?
     Bitcoin is a digital currency that operates on a globally decentralised network, allowing for peer-to-peer transactions without the need for intermediaries like banks.
 It creates absolute scarcity - 21 million Bitcoins only - and is often referred to as "digital gold".
-It uses Proof-of-Work algorithm to create an immutable ledger called the Bitcoin blockchain, which securely records all transactions in the world.
+It uses Proof-of-Work algorithm to create an immutable ledger called the Bitcoin blockchain which securely records all transactions in the world.

 ## What gives Bitcoin value?